vsevolodnedora/bns_ppr_tools/README.md

 inside of which there are simulation dirs like `LS220_130130_SR/` with output subdirectories like `output-1234`
 This `/home/my_simulations/` directory can be specified in the file `utils.py` in the class `Paths` in a variable `gw170810`

+If inside of the simulation folder, there is a file `maxtime.txt` with one float, time in GEO units or in seconds, its value will we picked up by the `preanalysis.py` and saved as an attribute in `ittime.h5`.
+Later, the following methods can use this value to limit the analysis to this time:
+- `preanalysis.py` with task `-t collate`
+- `gw.py` does not read this value, but since it uses collated data.
+The limit is also applied here, if is used there.
+- `outflowed.py` with task `-t reshape`.
+Since all other tasks realy on the file that is produced by this task, -- the limit is also applied.
+- `profile.py`.
+There you manually set, what iterations to use.
+But setting `--it all` would automatically pick up that there is a limit, and will not analyse profiles that correspond to times beyond maxtime.

 to have a separate directory for the results of postprocessing, like `/home/my_postprocessing/` indide of which the pipeline would automatically create a subdirectory for every simulation it analysis with the name of this simulation.